MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ## Prerequisites

-- Organizational email account that is a member of Azure Active Directory (AAD).
+- Organizational email account that is a member of Azure Active Directory (Azure AD).
 - Jupyter Notebook installed on your local machine or use [Azure Data Studio](https://docs.microsoft.com/sql/azure-data-studio/notebooks/notebooks-kqlmagic?view=sql-server-ver15)

 ## Install kqlmagic library